arXiv/arxiv-docs/about/reports/2020_usage.md

 Submissions: [2009+ by Category](submission_category_by_year)

-**Caveats**: While we have taken considerable effort to extract reliable download data representing unique full-text downloads by real users, there are many factors which affect accuracy.
-These factors include:
-1) the data is from the main arXiv site and the arXiv mirrors, though some mirror data is incomplete;
-2) we have counted downloads according to the COUNTER algorithm which excludes rapid repeat downloads;
-3) we have attempted to identify and remove robot or automated downloads from the count (false positives lead to undercounting, failing to identify robots leads to overcounting); and
-4) we include here only downloads that appear to be from an institution based on the DNS name of the client for patterns that we recognize.
-Clients with host names that don't resolve or have off-campus access will not be recognized and lead to undercounts.
-Downloads from commercial ISPs are not included.

 |	Rank	|	Institutional Domain	|	Percentage of Total	|	Number of Article Downloads	|
 |:---:|------|------|-------|